Power-law distributions in nonequilibrium open quantum systems

-\prlsection{Introduction} The natural occurrence of power-law probability distributions underpin many fascinating statistical phenomena in complex systems across vast domains such as physics, biology, geology, economics and social science~\cite{newman2005power,marquet2005scaling,corral2019power,gabaix2009power}.
-Power-law distributions are often associated with the presence of extreme or `black swan' events, which are statistical events that occur with low frequency but yet have enormous impact~\cite{carla2012review,markovic2014power}.
-This is sometimes stated in various contexts as the Pareto principle: a majority of the observed effects arise from a minority of the causes.
-Extreme events are abound in nature, with well-known examples including earthquakes~\cite{sornette1996rank}, rogue ocean waves~\cite{dudley2019rogue}, solar flares~\cite{cliver2022extreme}, stock market crashes~\cite{gabaix2003theory} and pandemics~\cite{machado2020rare}.
+The natural occurrence of power-law probability distributions underpins many fascinating statistical phenomena in complex systems across vast domains such as physics, biology, geology, economics and social science~\cite{newman2005power,marquet2005scaling,corral2019power,gabaix2009power}.
+Power-law distributions are often associated with the presence of extreme or `black swan' events, which are statistical events that occur with low frequency but have enormous impact~\cite{carla2012review,markovic2014power}.
+This is sometimes stated in various contexts as the \textit{Pareto principle}: a majority of the observed effects arise from a minority of the causes.
+Extreme events abound in nature, with well-known examples including earthquakes~\cite{sornette1996rank}, rogue ocean waves~\cite{dudley2019rogue}, solar flares~\cite{cliver2022extreme}, stock market crashes~\cite{gabaix2003theory} and pandemics~\cite{machado2020rare}.

 Often, extreme events are observed as emergent phenomena in large-scale systems, and statistical models are constructed to explain the empirical data \textit{a posteriori}.
-Here, we show that such a phenomenon can emerge dynamically in one of the most fundamental stochastic system in nature --- a single dissipative quantum system.
-To this end, we construct a prototypical model of a quantum dynamical system with nonlinear dissipation, and prove analytically that the steady state probability distribution for the energy exhibits a power-law tail.
+Here, we show that such a phenomenon can emerge dynamically in arguably one of the most fundamental stochastic systems in nature --- a single dissipative quantum system.
+While extreme events and heavy-tail statistics (such as power laws) are well-studied in classical systems, their occurrences in quantum-mechanical systems have been largely unexplored.
+To this end, we construct the \textit{$M$-boson model}, a prototypical toy model of a quantum dynamical system with nonlinear dissipation, and prove analytically that the energy distribution in the steady state exhibits a power-law tail.
 If we regard the system physically as a quantum particle trapped in a potential well, this phenomenon manifests as a power-law decay in the position and momentum distribution of the quantum particle~\cite{lillo2000anomalous,batle2002quantum}.